-For incomplete markets, several approaches to pricing/hedging have been proposed.
-We can name e.g. utility indifference pricing \cite{bookIndiffPric} or superhedging \cite{Kramkov1996}.
+Several approaches for pricing and hedging have been proposed for incomplete markets.
+We can name, e.g., utility indifference pricing \cite{bookIndiffPric} or superhedging \cite{Kramkov1996}.
 In the present paper, we focus on the class of quadratic hedging approaches.
 Within this category, we study both mean-variance hedging and local risk minimization.
 As perfectly illustrated in \cite{Schweizer01}, such approaches are defined by relaxing the structure of the set of strategies over which one optimizes investment decisions.
 In particular: \begin{itemize} \item If we insist on the fact that strategies should be self-financing, while accepting a tracking error at time $T$, then we are employing the mean-variance hedging criterion; \item If instead we insist on the idea that $\tilde V_T=\tilde H$ $\p$-a.s., while accepting that strategies will fail to be self-financing, then we are considering the local risk minimization approach. \end{itemize}

-In the following we will provide a brief overview of the two hedging approaches we consider.
+We shall provide a brief overview of these two hedging approaches.
 We refer to \cite{Schweizer01} and references therein for a more formal treatment.
-In particular we will focus on presenting the link between the hedging approaches and certain BSDEs we would like to solve by means of deep learning methods.
-Here we consider a single cashflow paid/received at time $T$, however the concepts we present can be extended to cover the case of streams of cashflows of a contract over the time interval $[0,T]$, see \cite{Delongbook} and in particular \cite{Schweizer08}.
+In particular we will focus on presenting the link between these hedging approaches and certain BSDEs we would like to solve by means of deep learning methods.
+Here we consider a single cashflow paid/received at the terminal time $T$.
+The concepts that we present can however be extended to the case of streams of cashflows over the time interval $[0,T]$, see \cite{Delongbook} and in particular \cite{Schweizer08}.